Impact of strain on the SOT-driven dynamics of thin film Mn$_3$Sn: SOT-driven dynamics

-~ For $H_0 > 0$ and $J_s^\mathrm{th2} \leq J_s$, the order parameter oscillates around the z-axis.
-This is because the net energy absorbed by the order parameter, which is the difference between the energy pumped into the system due to the SOT and the energy lost due to the intrinsic damping, is now higher than the energy barrier at $\varphi_\mathrm{oct} = 360^\circ$ shown in Fig.~\ref{fig:energy}.
-Consequently, the order parameter oscillates between the two wells with frequencies ranging from 100's of MHz to GHz as shown in Fig.~\ref{fig:frequency}.
-It can be observed from Fig.~\ref{fig:frequency} that for large input currents ($J_s \gg J_s^\mathrm{th2}$), the oscillation frequency, $f$, is almost independent of $H_0$ and increases linearly with $J_s$.
-The dash-dotted red line, which corresponds to $f = \frac{\gamma}{2\pi\alpha M_s}\frac{\hbar}{2e}\frac{J_s}{d_a}$, represents this behavior clearly.
-For such large $J_s$, the z-component of the sublattice vectors, $u_i$, increases and the effect of the uniaxial anisotropy and $H_0$ on the dynamics becomes negligible.
-For $J_s \simeq J_s^\mathrm{th2}$, on the other hand, $f$ increases non-linearly with an increase in $J_s$ since the dynamics is strongly influenced by the effective anisotropy.
-In addition, in the non-linear regime, higher $H_0$ leads to lower $f$, at a fixed $J_s$, as depicted clearly in the inset of Fig.~\ref{fig:frequency}.
+Finally, in the non-linear regime, higher $H_0$ leads to lower $f$, at a fixed $J_s$, as depicted clearly in the inset of Fig.~\ref{fig:frequency}.
 This is because the barrier height at $\varphi_\mathrm{oct} = 360^\circ$ increases with an increase in $H_0$, thereby requiring higher input energy in order to achieve the same oscillation frequency.
-Unlike the switching dynamics, the current-driven oscillations are accompanied by a significant out-of-(Kagome)-plane component of the order parameter, which leads to an exchange field along the z-direction.
-However, such an exchange energy interaction is not included in Eq.~(\ref{eq:energy_density_oct}), and consequently in Eq.~(\ref{eq:m_dot1}).
-Therefore, our model cannot be cannot be used to obtain a unified model of $f$ as a function of $H_0$ and $J_s$.
+As current-driven oscillations are accompanied by large $m_z$, a strong exchange field along the z-direction affects the dynamics.
+However, since such an exchange energy interaction is not included in Eq.~(\ref{eq:energy_density_oct}), and consequently in Eq.~(\ref{eq:m_dot1}), our model cannot be used to obtain a unified model of $f$ as a function of $H_0$ and $J_s$.